openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powerflex-driver.rst

 * VxFlex OS 3.0.x

-* VxFlex OS 3.5.x
+* PowerFlex 3.5.x

-Please consult the :ref:`scaleio_docs` to determine supported operating systems for each version of VxFlex OS or ScaleIO.
+Please consult the :ref:`powerflex_docs` to determine supported operating systems for each version of PowerFlex, VxFlex OS or ScaleIO.

 Deployment prerequisites
 ~~~~~~~~~~~~~~~~~~~~~~~~

-* The VxFlex OS Gateway must be installed and accessible in the network.
+* The PowerFlex Gateway must be installed and accessible in the network.
   For installation steps, refer to the Preparing the installation Manager
-  and the Gateway section in VxFlex OS Deployment Guide.
+  and the Gateway section in PowerFlex Deployment Guide.
 See
-  :ref:`scaleio_docs`.
+  :ref:`powerflex_docs`.

-* VxFlex OS Storage Data Client (SDC) must be installed
+* PowerFlex Storage Data Client (SDC) must be installed
   on all OpenStack nodes.

-.. note:: Ubuntu users must follow the specific instructions in the VxFlex
+.. note:: Ubuntu users must follow the specific instructions in the PowerFlex
           OS Deployment Guide for Ubuntu environments.
 See the ``Deploying
-          on Ubuntu Servers`` section in VxFlex OS Deployment Guide.
+          on Ubuntu Servers`` section in PowerFlex Deployment Guide.
 See
-          :ref:`scaleio_docs`.
+          :ref:`powerflex_docs`.

 Supported operations
 ~~~~~~~~~~~~~~~~~~~~